aws/aws-encryption-sdk-dafny/doc/ExternalSoundness.md

 1. **Support traits extending other traits**.
 This seems to be necessary in practice, so that a trait such as `ExternalList` can in turn extend a generic trait like `Validatable`.
 Working around the lack of this feature is very difficult, since both types want to reference ghost state such as `Repr`.

 2. **Support singleton objects**.
 This would allow statically-referencable state in Dafny programs.
-It has some of the same challenges around non-local invariants, and may enable a more useful external invariant by tracking the set of externally-referencable objects as a static variable.
+It has some of the same challenges around non-local invariants.
+It may also enable a more useful external invariant by tracking the set of externally-referencable objects as a static variable, instead of quantifying over the entire Dafny heap.

 ## One-Way Doors